-OSU's Victim Advocate can confidentially provide students with information about on and off campus resources available to victims.
-OSU Victim Advocates can be reached Monday - Friday 8:00 a.m. to 5:00 p.m. at 405-564-2129.
+OSU's Victim Advocate can confidentially provide students with information about on- and off-campus resources available to victims.
+OSU Victim Advocates can be reached Monday-Friday 8 a.m. to 5 p.m. at 405-564-2129.
+OSU Victim Advocates can also be reached by email at advocate@okstate.edu.